calimero-network/core/CONTRIBUTING.md

 Browse [existing issues](https://github.com/calimero-network/core/issues) to find one that interests you.

+## Contribution Guidelines for Working on Issues

-If someone is already working on an issue, they will be assigned to it.
-If you want to work on an issue, you can assign it to yourself and then open a PR with your solution.
+If someone is already working on an issue, they will either be officially assigned to it or have left a comment indicating they are working on it.
+If you would like to work on an issue, please follow these steps:

+1. **Comment on the Issue**: Leave a comment on the issue expressing your intention to work on it.
+For example, "I would like to work on this issue."
+2. **Wait for Confirmation**: A project maintainer will confirm your assignment by officially assigning the issue to you or by acknowledging your comment.
+3. **Start Working**: Once you have received confirmation, you can start working on the issue.
+4. **Open a Pull Request**: When your work is ready, open a pull request (PR) with your solution.
+Make sure to mention in the PR that you are working on the issue by referencing the issue number in the PR description (e.g., "This PR addresses issue #123").

+By following this process, we can avoid duplication of efforts and ensure clear communication among all contributors.

 ### Creating a New Issue